 In 1921, Sergei Prokofiev himself described his 3rd Piano Concerto as 'devilishly difficult' as he prepared to play the premiere in Chicago.
 One hundred years later, it's among the most popular works in the genre, with ideas that are ever relevant.
 WRTI's Susan Lewis has more.

-On Sunday, July 7th at 1 PM, Beatrice Rana plays Prokofiev's Piano Concerto No. 3 with The Philadelphia Orchestra led by Yannick Nezet Seguin in a concert broadcast at 1 PM on WRTI 90.1.
+Beatrice Rana plays Prokofiev's Piano Concerto No. 3 with The Philadelphia Orchestra led by Yannick Nezet Seguin in a concert broadcast on WRTI Thursday, April 23rd at 7 PM on HD-2, and streamed online, and on Friday, April 24th at 1 PM on WRTI 90.1 and our classical stream.

 Prokofiev was in his late 20s when he worked to finish his 3rd Piano Concerto, a work with ideas he had played with for nearly a decade.
 He'd left Russia in the wake of the October Revolution of 1917 to live in the U.S. and Europe.